Skip to main content

 • twiss_end: Twiss at end of line for current state.

-• r_matrix(start, end): cached transfer matrix accessor return.
+• r_matrix(start, end): cached transfer matrix accessor.

 Important for periodic matching: